-We believe the surgical and catheter-based ablation devices currently marketed by our competition are not ideal for safely, rapidly and reliably creating lesions that completely and permanently block the abnormal electrical impulses that cause Afib, particularly for patients with more severe forms of Afib or patients who have failed single or multiple catheter ablations.
 Our products enable cardiothoracic surgeons to mimic all or portions of the cut and sew Maze procedure with faster, less invasive and less technically challenging approaches.
-We have completed, and continue to invest in, clinical studies for the use of our ablation products to treat Afib.
-Leading cardiothoracic surgeons and electrophysiologists, including those who serve or who have served as consultants to us, have published results of initial clinical studies utilizing our devices.
+We have completed, and continue to invest in, clinical studies for the use of our ablation and left atrial appendage management products to treat Afib.
+Leading cardiothoracic surgeons and electrophysiologists, including those who serve or who have served as consultants to us, have published results of pre-clinical and clinical studies utilizing our devices.
 The results of these studies have assessed efficacy, ease of use and safety endpoints.

-We also offer product lines for left atrial appendage management and open and minimally invasive cardiac tissue ablation.
-Products for cardiac tissue ablation are characterized as either those that heat tissue using Radio Frequency (RF) energy to create the tissue effects or those that cool tissue using cryothermal heat transfer to create the tissue effects.
-Our products fall into platforms each consisting of disposable handpieces which connect to compact RF power generation sources or the cryoICE Box generator that we generally place with our direct customers and sell to our distributors.
+Products for cardiac tissue ablation include those that heat tissue using radio frequency (RF) energy to create the tissue effects or those that cool tissue using cryo-thermal heat transfer to create the tissue effects.
+Our ablation products are part of platforms each consisting of disposable handpieces which connect to compact RF power generation sources or the cryoICE Box generator that we generally place with our direct customers and sell to our distributors.